 Xanax addiction is often minimized among its users, a common problem with prescription drugs.
 People often have the mistaken belief that because something is prescribed means it is less dangerous than a “street drug” like cocaine or heroin.
-This couldn’t be further from the truth, however, and Xanax is responsible for deaths and hospitalizations every year.
+This couldn’t be further from the truth.
+Xanax is responsible for deaths and hospitalizations every year.

 What Is Xanax?

 Xanax is the trade name for Alprazolam, a central nervous system depressant in the benzodiazepine family that is frequently prescribed for symptoms of anxiety disorder.
-It is the eighth most prescribed drug in the United States right now, and nearly 50 million prescriptions were written for the drug in 2014 alone.
+It is the eighth most prescribed drug in the United States right now.
+Nearly 50 million prescriptions were written for the drug in 2014 alone.